Mumbai Maharashtra, India Travel Guide

 Mumbai's charm changes with the seasons, providing fresh perspectives on a return visit.

-Plan a return visit during Ganesh Chaturthi (August/September) to witness Mumbai's grandest festival in full swing.
+Organize a future visit during Ganesh Chaturthi (August/September) to witness Mumbai's grandest festival in full swing.

 Experience the city during the monsoon season for an unique perspective of Mumbai in the rain, with lush landscapes.